Creich, Sutherland

 Creich (Craoich, [kʰɾɯːç]) is a substantial parish on the north side of the Dornoch Firth the largest settlement being Bonar Bridge.
-It lies in Sutherland, Scotland.
+It lies in Sutherland, Highland, Scotland.

 There is a church (now in ruins) and graveyard for the Parish of Creich.
 Creich Mains farm is located here.

 Beside the old (walled) graveyard in a field there is a standing stone engraved with a faint Celtic-style Christian cross.
 This is associated with a battle between locals and Norsemen/Vikings.

 There is a rocky hill forming a peninsula into the Kyle of Sutherland called Dun Creich (the "hill of Creich"), which has the ruins of a vitrified fort on its summit.

 Notable residents

 Unusually for such a tiny parish, it has created two church leaders: